callmeEthan/ElegantLauncher/README.md

 ## Usage
+Activate button skin are included.
+Or load skin ListSpectrum.ini in rainmeter.
+Instruction and configuration interface included.
 For best visual, please use background images that is equal or bigger than skin size (skin size = display width by default)

 ## Credit